wp-plugins/mailpress/readme.txt

 1. Point your browser to "Plugins > MailPress Add-ons" page and deactivate all add ons.
 1. Point your browser to "Plugins" page and deactivate MailPress plugin.
-1. Save mailpress/tmp folder + your MP theme + any customized file in mailpress/mp-content/advanced (since 5.0.1, xml format in mp-content/advanced/newsletters has changed).
+1. Save or Back-up mailpress/tmp folder + your MP theme + any customized file in mailpress/mp-content/advanced (since 5.0.1, xml format in mp-content/advanced/newsletters has changed).
 1. Delete wp-content/plugins/mailpress folder.
 1. Unzip the MailPress package.
 1. Upload the mailpress folder into wp-content/plugins.